 With how cheap sandbags can be, please don’t try to use alternate materials in lieu of a real sandbag.
 A heavy-duty trash bag will rip the moment you fill it with sand.
 You need a polypropylene sack; accept no substitutes!

 Once you have your bag, fill it up with the quantity of sand you measured in the last step.
+Speaking of sand, check out our recent post on how to ruck on the beach and on the sand.

 Step 4: Tape up Your Sandbag